UN investigation of chemical weapons use in Ghouta: Responses

 The Russian government dismissed the initial UN report after it was released, calling it "one-sided" and "distorted".
 On 17 September, Russian Foreign Minister Sergei Lavrov reiterated his government's belief that the opposition carried out the attacks as a "provocation".
 The United Nations high representative for disarmament affairs, Angela Kane, stated that the inspection team would review Russia's objections.

 A Russian defence expert Ruslan Pukhov, said that the code found by the UN investigators on the M-14 munition showed it had been produced in 1967 by the Sibselmash plant in Novosibirsk for a BM-14-17 multiple rocket launcher.
 He said that these weapons had been taken out of service by Syria and replaced with BM-21s.
 The second projectile identified by weapons inspectors, he thought, looked to be 'home-made'.
 An Iranian chemical weapons expert, Abbas Foroutan, said in October 2013 that the UN should publish more details about the investigation than were provided in the report, including victims' pulse rates and blood pressure and their response to the atropine treatment, the victims' levels of acetylcholinesterase (sarin is an acetylcholinesterase inhibitor), and more technical details on the lab testing process.

 Further developments

-The UN inspection team returned to the Damascus area to continue investigations into other alleged chemical attacks in late September 2013.
-A final report on Ghouta and six other alleged attacks (including three alleged to have occurred after the Ghouta attack) is expected to be released on early December 2013.
+The UN inspection team returned to the Damascus area to continue investigations into other alleged chemical attacks in late September 13.
+A final report on Ghouta and six other alleged attacks (including three alleged to have occurred after the Ghouta attack) was released on 13 December 2013.

 In the months immediately following the August attacks, and the situation they precipitated, "Syria declared to the OPCW 30 production, filling and storage facilities, eight mobile filling units and three chemical weapons-related facilities.They contained approximately 1,000 metric tons of chemical weapons, mostly in the form of raw precursors, 290 metric tons of loaded munitions and 1,230 unfilled munitions, OPCW documents showed."